project-fifo/docs/technical/api/roles.rst

    :>json string uuid: UUID of the role
    :>json string name: name of the role
-   :>json array permissions: list of permissions that are associated with that role :>json object metadata: metadata associated with that role
+   :>json array permissions: list of permissions that are associated with the role :>json object metadata: metadata associated with the role

 .. http:delete:: /roles/(uuid:roles)